kvietmeier/vagrant/README.md

 ## Vagrant Projects

-I am working on setting up Vagrant for Windows 10 and experimenting with Virtualbox, HyperV, and VMware Workstation.
+I use Vagrant for Windows 10 and have experimented with Virtualbox, HyperV, and VMware Workstation.
 I have tested and discarded HyperV for now, there are just too many bugs and challenges with networking and mounting shared folders.
 I really wanted to use HyperV since it is required if you want to install and use Docker4Windows, and I wanted to use a completely Microsoft/Windows toolset.
-But - both D4W and HyperV are still WIP.
+But - both D4W and HyperV are still WIP for now.

 VMware Workstation is TBD

-**NOTE - All of these examples are built/run using Windows 10 "Holiday Edition" and PowerShell.**
+**NOTE - All of these examples are built/run using Windows 10 and PowerShell.**

 ## Getting Started